AdobeDocs/experience-platform.en/help/edge/fundamentals/edge-configuration.md

 ---
 title: Edge Configuration
-seo-title: Edge configuration for the Experience Platfrom Web SDK
+seo-title: Edge configuration for the Experience Platform Web SDK
 description: Learn how to configure the Experience Platform Edge Network.
 seo-description: Learn how to configure the Experience Platform Edge Network.
 ---